keeganasmith/CapsherCodingChallenge2023/README.md

 python -m pip install -U pygame --user
 ```
 ## How to Play
+Download the "[temp] Clock TD.zip" file and extract it's contents.
+Then simply run the executable.
-Buy towers and place them around the map to stop each wave of blocks from reaching the end of the track!
+In the game you will buy towers and place them around the map to stop each wave of blocks from reaching the end of the track!
 ## Design
 ### Main